PvPClt/project/Golden_en.md

 **HAT**:

 — Hang in there, little guy!
 We’ll pass a Resolution right now.
 First.
 We fully condemn this aggression!
+And we call on all parties to exercise restraint.

 **BUCKET HAT:**